 In Boiter v.
-South Carolina Department of Transportation and South Carolina Department of Public Safety, the Court was faced with reviewing a verdict of $1.875 million dollars arising out of 2 people being injured as a result of two separate occurrences of negligence.
+South Carolina Department of Transportation and South Carolina Department of Public Safety, the Court was faced with reviewing a verdict of $1.875 million arising out of two people being injured as a result of two separate occurrences of negligence.
 Larry Lee Boiter and Jeannie Boiter were severely injured when the motorcycle they were riding collided with a car at an intersection near Inman, South Carolina.
 The red signal light bulbs had burned out earlier that day.
-The Boiters proved negligence on the part of the South Carolina Department of Transportation (SCDOT) for not implementing an appropriate re-lamping policy to replace the bulbs before they burn out and negligence on the part of the South Carolina Department of Public Safety (SCDPS) for failing to notify a trooper to report to the scene and direct traffic.
+The Boiters proved negligence on the part of the South Carolina Department of Transportation (SCDOT) for not implementing an appropriate relamping policy to replace the bulbs before they burn out and negligence on the part of the South Carolina Department of Public Safety (SCDPS) for failing to notify a trooper to report to the scene and direct traffic.
 There were two victims and two occurrences of negligence.
-The lower Court, after post trial motions, held that there was only one occurrence and reduced the verdict to $300,00 for each victim, for an aggregate of $600,000.
+The lower court, after post-trial motions, held that there was only one occurrence and reduced the verdict to $300,000 for each victim, for an aggregate of $600,000.
 In sum, the state representatives argued that the law only provides an avenue for recovery for all victims totaling $600,000.
 Sound familiar?

 Based upon the Boiter, each victim is entitled to a cap of $300,000 with an aggregate cap of $600,000 for each victim because of multiple occurrences.
 All is not lost.